-- (i) The calculation of diocesan grants will continue to be made by the diocese according to Ministry Division guidelines.
-In these cases, there will be consultation with the context as well as the candidate.
+4. (i) The calculation of diocesan grants will continue to be made by the diocese according to Ministry Division guidelines.
+In these cases, there will be consultation with the Primary Church Placement as well as the Ordinand.
 The diocese will continue to be responsible for covering the difference between expenditure (according to the guidelines) and income from all sources.
 In the case of single ordinands, the guideline figures given for lone parents should be used, which are based, as with the figures for married ordinands, upon annual expenditure outside of the residential college context.